cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 Intelligent code completion using JSON schemas is supported by default in {% url "Visual Studio Code" https://code.visualstudio.com/ %} and {% url "Visual Studio" https://www.visualstudio.com/ %}.
 All other editors will require extra configuration or plugins for JSON schema support.

 To set up in {% url "Visual Studio Code" https://code.visualstudio.com/ %} you can open `Preferences / Settings / User Settings` and add the `json.schemas` property.
+Make sure to replace `cypress.json` with your configuration file if not the default.

 ```json
 {